-Imported Tropes.
-A second important process through which non-academic institutions influence academic production has to do with the search for metaphors and frames that can be used to illuminate scholarly and scientific topics.
+Imported Tropes and Metaphors.
+A second important process through which nonacademic institutions influence academic production has to do with the search for metaphors and frames that can be used to illuminate scholarly and scientific topics.
 Tropes work at a deep, implicit level of cultural structuration.
-In perhaps the most sophisticated and wide-ranging demonstration of the role of tropes in the framing of academic work, the intellectual historian Hayden White (1973) famously identified four literary “emplotments” that characterized all history writing, even the most “synchronic”: Romance (the journey of self-identification), Comedy (the harmony of the natural and social, including causes for celebration), Satire (the opposite of Romance—people are captives of a corrupt world) , and Tragedy (the failed effort to test the limits of the world, including the pathos of a hero’s blind spots or limitations).
-Nor has the quest for meta-thematics been limited to the humanities and social sciences.
+In perhaps the most sophisticated and wide-ranging demonstration of the role of tropes in the framing of academic work, the intellectual historian Hayden White (1973) famously identified four literary “emplotments” that characterized all history writing, even the most “synchronic”: romance (the journey of self-identification), comedy (the harmony of the natural and social, including causes for celebration), satire (the opposite of romance; people are captives of a corrupt world) , and tragedy (the failed effort to test the limits of the world, including the pathos of a hero’s blind spots or limitations).
+Nor has the quest for metathematics been limited to the humanities and social sciences.
 Stephen Jay Gould (1978) posited that Darwinism showed an affinity to the politics of Victorian gradualism, whereas punctuated equilibrium, the theory inspired by his own work, reflected the underlying outlook on social change of the 1960s protest movements in which Gould participated.
-In sociology, we find evidence of extensive metaphorical borrowing—for example, from the telecommunications industry (adapted for cybernetics and network theory), from the political arena (adapted for considerations of occupational jurisdictions) from stagecraft (essential to Goffmanian dramatism), and from religion (as elements in Durkheimian approaches to secular rituals), to name just a few.
+In sociology we find evidence of extensive metaphorical borrowing—for example, from the telecommunications industry (adapted for cybernetics and network theory), from the political arena (adapted for considerations of occupational jurisdictions) from stagecraft (essential to Goffmanian dramatism), and from religion (as elements in Durkheimian approaches to secular rituals), to name just a few.

 Exports from Academe